 Of course some pics were better than others.
 But I just want to share my most successful panned shot of the evening.
 And now I need to find some other moderately paced subjects to keep practising.

 I was lucky enough to attend a christening on Sunday.
 A beautiful baby girl.
 She had a lovely christening gown, all layers and lace, and a cute little crown.
 She looked intently at the minister, and gazed with wonder at the candle lit for her.
 I took plenty of photos, which I hope will help her family remember the special day.
-But I’m not going to share them with you.
-At least not the photos of the baby and her family.
-If you scroll down there are some pics of the church, and the candles, and I admit that I have snuck in the edge of the christening gown.
+But this was a special occasion personal to the family, and they have requested that I don’t post photos.
+Yes a little bit of me is disappointed, but I respect their decision.
+So all I can show you is some pics of the church, and the candles, and I admit that I have sneaked in the edge of the christening gown.
 But there’s no adorable baby, no loving parents, no cute little crown.
-Sorry, but I was asked not to put them on the internet.
-And yes, a little bit of me is disappointed.
 But that’s fine.
-If anyone doesn’t want their photos being shared in public, they have every right to say so.
-And I completely respect that decision.
+And please be reassured that if you ask me not to post photos of you or you family, then I won’t.

 Oh dear, what happened to June?
 I last posted here at the end of half term, on June 5th.
 And now it’s July 1st.
 And I still haven’t posted the photos from the East Hagbourne fete on June 10th.
 For anyone who’s been waiting, I can only apologise.
 But better late than never, here are some pics from a fab afternoon with fun, games, motorbikes, music, dogs, races, singing and more.
 A big thank you to everyone who let me take their photos.
 I hope you like them.